Mmaz1988/GlueSemWorkbench_v2/README.md

 When running the program without parameters it initiates the manual entry mode by default, prompting the user to open a text file containing glue formulas.
 Check the "glue formula syntax" section for more information on how to enter formulas.
-- For running the program in interactive dependency mode, add _-dp_ as a program argument.
-- For running it in LFG mode, in which it reads a Prolog f-structure file created by XLE, add _-lfg_ as a program argument.

 # Command line arguments